Do submissions to the Electronic Theater have to be 3D animations?

 What file formats are acceptable for submission?

-HD files are required.
-Please see the How to Submit guidelines for other file format details.
+See the How to Submit guidelines for other file format details.

 What criteria will the jury use to select works?